Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Decentralized Learning and Decision-making

-This paper studies how the technical aspect of robustness may influence human and social aspects such as the discomfort and fairness respectively.
-The system discomfort \totalDiscomfort in the system is measured by the average discomfort as follows:
+This paper studies how the optimization of reliability using the \minDev and \minCost objectives may influence human and social aspects such as the discomfort and fairness respectively.
+The \emph{system discomfort} \totalDiscomfort is measured by the average discomfort as follows:

-A charging regime is defined as fair if all agents have the same level of discomfort.
-Fairness increases with the variation of discomfort.
-Mathematically, it is defined as follows:
+A set of charging regimes are defined as fair if all agents have the same level of discomfort.
+Fairness increases with the reduction in the dispersion of discomfort.
+Mathematically, fairness is defined as follows:

 where $\sigma(\discomfort{1},...,\discomfort{\numOfAgents})$ measures the standard deviation of the discomfort values among the agents.